corth-lang/Corth/README.md

 ### Procedures:

     proc sum
-        int int returns int int int
+        int int returns
     in
-        dup rot dup rot +

-        0
-    end
+        "Sum of these numbers are: " puts + putu "\n" puts end

     proc main
         returns int
     in
-        17 52 sum dump dump dump
+        17 52 sum
-	// This should print 69, 52 and 17
     end

 - 'proc' defines a procedure, which can be called anywhere in the code.
 - Program starts from the 'main' procedure; if it is not defined, the compiler will return an error.

+### Macros:

+    macro sayHi
+        // Takes a string, the name

+        "Hi, " puts puts "!\n" puts
+    endmacro

+    proc main
+        returns int
+    in
+        "Josh" sayHi

+	0
+    end

+- 'macro' keyword is used to define macros and 'endmacro' is used to end the definition.

 ### Comments:

-    // This is a line comment, it can also come after code 34 35 + dump  // Just like that
+    // This is a line comment, it can also come after code 34 35 + putu  // Just like that

     /*
       This is a block comment, also known as multi-line comment.